 Ant Middleton is best known as the Chief Instructor for Channel 4’s hit show, SAS : Who Dares Wins.
-After two hugely successful series a third has already been commissioned by Channel 4 with Ant returning as Chief Instructor.
+After three hugely successful series', a Stand Up to Cancer Celebrity Special and a fourth series have already been commissioned by Channel 4.

-2017 has also seen Ant at the forefront of 'Mutiny,' as he captained Channel 4's big budget reenactment of Captain William Bligh's journey after the infamous 'Mutiny on the Bounty' and he is currently in production for Channel 4's new engineering and survival based show called 'Escape'.
+In 2017, Ant captained a team of men, in Channel 4's re-enactment of Captain William Bligh's journey after the infamous 'Mutiny on the Bounty'.
+He also led teams of engineers as they attempted to build a vehicle in extreme environments, in Channel 4's engineering and survival based show 'Escape'.

 Born in Portsmouth and raised in rural France, Ant set his sights on a career in the armed forces and didn’t stop striving until he achieved his goal.
 He joined the Special Boat Service (SBS) in 2008 and spent 4 years there.
 The SBS is the UK’s naval special forces unit and the sister unit of the SAS.